edublancas/neural-clustering/README.md

 * yass_config/ - Configuration files for the [YASS](https://github.com/paninski-lab/yass) package
 * config.yaml and server_config.yaml - Project configuration file
 * count - Script for counting the length of the notebooks
+* test - Script to check that everything runs smoothly

 ## Step 1: Install requirements